scientific-python/cookie/README.md

    classifiers.
 Development seems to be stalled, possibly.
 10. [maturin][]: A [PEP 621][] builder for Rust binary extensions.
-11. [hatch][]: A package manager similar to Poetry/PDM, but supporting multiple environments, but no lockfiles (yet).
+11. [hatch][]: A package manager similar to Poetry/PDM, but supporting multiple
+12. environments and extensible via its plugin system, but no lockfiles (yet).
     Hatchling (the backend) is a modern builder with nice error messages.

 Currently, the best choices are probably flit, PDM, or hatch for pure Python projects, and setuptools (such as the pybind11 choice) for binary projects.